ckarande/NodeGoat/README.md

 ### Customizing the Default Application Configuration

-The default application settings (database url, http port, etc.) are configured at [config/env/all.js](https://github.com/OWASP/NodejsGoat/blob/master/config/env/all.js), which can be modified if needed.
+The default application settings (database url, http port, etc.) can be changed by updating the [config file] (https://github.com/OWASP/NodejsGoat/blob/master/config/env/all.js).

 Contributing
 =================================

-Contributions from community are key to make NodejsGoat a comprehensive and mature resource.
+Contributions from community are key to make NodejsGoat a high quality comprehensive resource.
 Make NodejsGoat awesome together!

 **New to git?** You may find these resources helpful:
 * [GitHub's git tutorial](http://try.github.io/)